-We develop a dynamic model of liquidity provision, in which hedgers can trade multiple risky assets with arbitrageurs.
+We develop a dynamic model of liquidity provision in which hedgers can trade multiple risky assets with arbitrageurs.
 Arbitrageurs have CRRA utility over consumption, and their capital matters because of wealth effects.
-We strip out frictions such as asymmetric information and borrowing constraints.
-At the same time, we depart from most frictionless asset-pricing models by fixing the riskless rate and by suppressing wealth effects for the arbitrageurs' counterparties.
+We strip out frictions such as asymmetric information and leverage constraints.
+At the same time, we depart from most frictionless asset-pricing models by fixing the riskless rate and suppressing wealth effects for the arbitrageurs' counterparties.
 Under this combination of assumptions, we prove general analytical results on equilibrium prices and allocations.
-We characterize, in particular, how arbitrageurs' risk aversion, the endogenous risk that they generate, and the pricing of that risk, depend on arbitrageur wealth and hedger characteristics.
+In particular, we characterize how arbitrageurs' risk aversion, the endogenous risk that they generate, and the pricing of that risk depend on arbitrageur wealth and hedger characteristics.
 We also show that arbitrageur wealth is the single priced risk factor, and that aggregate illiquidity, which declines in wealth, captures that factor.

 One important extension of our model is to allow the supply u coming from hedgers to be time-varying and stochastic.
-Such an extension would give our measure of illiquidity (5.1) stronger empirical content because that measure is based on supply shocks.
-We could also compare our measure to measures commonly used in empirical work, e.g., Amihud (2002) and Pastor and Stambaugh (2003), and identify their properties when volume arises both because of supply shocks affecting liquidity demanders and wealth effects affecting liquidity providers.
+Such an extension would give our measure of illiquidity (48) stronger empirical content because that measure is based on supply shocks.
+We could also compare our measure to measures commonly used in empirical work, e.g., Amihud (2002) and Pastor and Stambaugh (2003), and identify their properties when volume arises because both of supply shocks affecting liquidity demanders and wealth effects affecting liquidity providers.
 In a similar spirit, supply shocks may generate a tighter relationship between volatility and our measure of illiquidity.
 Indeed, volatility in our model is driven by wealth effects of arbitrageurs and is hump-shaped in wealth, while illiquidity is defined based on supply shocks affecting hedgers and is decreasing in wealth.

-Extending our model to stochastic u could strengthen our interpretation of arbitrageurs as specialized liquidity providers.
+Extending our model to stochastic u would strengthen our interpretation of arbitrageurs as specialized liquidity providers.
 Indeed, a common view of liquidity providers (e.g., Grossman and Miller (1988)) is that they absorb temporary imbalances between demand and supply.
 A natural interpretation of these imbalances within our model is as shocks to u.
-In the presence of these shocks, liquidity provision becomes distinct from sharing the aggregate risk in the economy, which also includes the supply s coming from issuers.
-To model this idea, we would need to introduce additional agents to the model who absorb part of s but are unable to identify shocks to u or trade on them.
-Under such an extension, the result of Section 6 that s and u are symmetric in terms of their effects on prices and expected returns would break down.
-Arbitrageur wealth or variables related to it, such as illiquidity, may remain the single priced risk factor, however.
+In the presence of these shocks, liquidity provision could become distinct from sharing the aggregate risk in the economy, which also includes the supply s coming from issuers.
+Modelling this idea would require introducing additional agents to the model who absorb s but are unable to identify shocks to u or trade on them.
+Initial submission: 25 January 2016; Accepted: 29 March 2018 Editors: Stefan Nagel, Philip Bond, Amit Seru, and Wei Xiong